dsfca/CloudComputingandVirtualization-labs/0-Introduction_to_labs_and_setup_requirements.md

 There download the following files: [cnv-provision.sh](cnv-provision.sh), and [Vagrantfile](Vagrantfile) which will allow a smooth setup of the system.

-To start the VM, open a Terminal (in Linux or macOS) or a Powershell console in Windows (if command prompt does not work) and go to the working folder.
-In there, start the VM with the following command (equivalent to Power Up or Start):

-`vagrant up`
+`vagrant up` - start/power up the VM in Terminal (or Powershell) inside the working folder

 The first time you start the VM it will in fact build it, and so it may take up a few minutes, depending on the speed of the host system and of your Internet connection.
-When finished the VM is booted and you can establish sessions with the VM using the following command (secure shell, without needing username or password):
+When finished the VM is booted.

+`vagrant ssh` - establish sessions with the VM using the following command (secure shell, without needing username or password)
-`vagrant ssh`

 For convenience, you can issue this command in as many shell/windows/sessions as you want so that you can have multiple windows logged to your VM.
 The session is established and you will get the machine prompt similar to the following: